google-deepmind/launchpad/README.md

     communicate by calling public methods on each other either synchronously or asynchronously via futures.
 The underlying remote procedure calls are handled transparently by Launchpad.
+*   **CacheNode** - a **CourierNode** subclass that forwards calls to another target **CourierNode** and caches the response.
+The cached response is used for serving future incoming client calls.
+The target node is repeatedly polled to refresh the cache.
 *   **ReverbNode** - it exposes functionality of Reverb, an easy-to-use data storage and transport system primarily used by RL algorithms as an experience replay.
 You can read more about Reverb